 It’s in this small timeframe that your Husky will be able to experience all the sensations of the world without becoming scared or fearful of the stimuli.

 Fortunately, there are so many ways to socialize a Husky.
 You can start with obedience school and continue weekly socialization at doggie day camps.
+Dog parks are a great way for puppies to meet other dogs and their owners.

 Physical Exercise May Keep a Husky Calm

+Given the tremendous amount of energy that the Husky has, are you really surprised they need physical activity?
 As with all hyper dogs, providing them with plenty of daily exercise is one of the best ways of preventing destructive or aggressive tendencies.
-Both of which, can potentially lead to a dangerous dog.

 According to the PDSA, Siberian Huskies need a recommended 2 hours of exercise each day!
 That’s a huge commitment and few owners can actually provide this.